USB Firmware Compilation

 Searching for USB ID

-- Open your browser, enter the IP address of the host computer in the address bar, for example, if my host IP is
+- Open your browser, enter the IP address of the host computer in the address bar.
+For example, if the host IP is

-- Open the host's WEB interface, find the configuration option in the left sidebar:
+- After accessing the host's WEB interface, find the following in the configuration options on the left sidebar:

 Loading... |